WojciechKania3/Karaocaml/README.md

 Simple GUI program, that lets you scream the contents of your heart out.

+## What's this?

+This, my friend, is a little piece of code written in OCaml, that enables you to have a karaoke party at your home in functional style.
+Sort of.
+As long as you don't need more than three short songs to have fun.
+And the dull graphical interface doesn't throw you off balance.

 ## Getting Started

 The best way to experience Karaocaml is by compiling it.